What is Content Curation?

 Content Curation Examples

 A B2B marketing director shares 3 curated articles per week on LinkedIn with her commentary.
 Her posts consistently reach 5,000+ people.
-The curation positions her as an industry expert — not because she wrote the research, but because she interpreted it for her audience.
+The curation positions her as an industry expert.
+Not because she wrote the research, but because she interpreted it for her audience.

 A local business owner creates a weekly “5 Things Worth Reading” email newsletter mixing 2 original articles (published by theStacc) with 3 curated links from industry sources.
 Subscribers love the format because it saves them time.